Drugs to avoid before tooth extraction. / Medications and supplements that may cause complications with pulling your tooth.

 Risk: Produces an inhibitory effect on blood clotting.

-These may be supplements you can avoid before having your tooth extraction.
+Supplements may be items that you can avoid using before having your tooth extraction.

 - Ideally, a recommendation about the process of ceasing the use of nutritional or herbal supplements would come from the medical professional who made the original recommendation for their use.
 Unfortunately, the unregulated, self-prescribed nature of many people’s usage makes this type of authority unavailable.